Current Patient: (613) 962-8626 New Patient: (613)927-9190

 When should my child first see a dentist?

-A Baby With His First ToothbrushYou can take your child to the dentist as early as you want, but experts recommend taking your child to their first dental visit between the age of 6 to 12 months, or after the first tooth erupts.
+A baby with his first toothbrushYou can take your child to the dentist as early as you want, but experts recommend taking your child to their first dental visit between the age of 6 to 12 months, or after the first tooth erupts.
 Of course, your child is only getting their baby teeth, but cavities can develop even this early.
 Visiting the dentist early and regularly establishes proper oral health habits, which will carry on as your child grows and their permanent teeth replace their baby teeth.
 Think of baby teeth as a practice run for taking care of adult teeth.

 Prepare yourself, your child, and the dentist